gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-trust-risk-and-accountability/the-accountability-conversation.md

 One of the most practical things a manager can do to prepare for the accountability conversation is to ensure that AI-assisted decisions leave a trail.
 Not an elaborate one - a proportionate one.
 The question the audit trail needs to answer is: if this output caused harm, could we show what happened, who was involved and what checks were made?

 A minimal audit trail for AI-assisted decisions has four elements.
 First, a record that AI was used: what system, for what purpose, on what date.
-Second, a record of what the output was, or at least what it was used for.
+Second, a record of what the output was or at least what it was used for.
 Third, a record of what human review was applied before the output was acted upon.
 Fourth, a record of who made the final decision.

 For high-volume, low-stakes applications this can be lightweight - a log file, a workflow record or a process note.
 For high-stakes applications it needs to be more deliberate.
 A regulated decision supported by AI output that has no audit trail is a compliance risk, regardless of whether the output was correct.